Stir Crazy (TV series): Critical reception

 While the movie upon which it was based had been a hit, the television version of Stir Crazy was anything but.
 None of the people involved in the film had a major role in this series.
 It was pulled from the CBS fall lineup in October 1985, the month after its premiere, and put on hiatus.
 It returned in a new time slot in December 1985 and a few more episodes were aired, also to low ratings.
 The program was permanently cancelled after the January 7, 1986 broadcast.

 Pilot

 The pilot for the TV series, which aired on September 18, 1985, had Polly Holliday in the role of Captain Betty and Royce D. Applegate as Crawford.
 Both were promptly dismissed from the roles, ostensibly because of poor testing when CBS executives screened the pilot.
 The sixtyish Betty turned into the much younger and curvaceous version of the character played by Jeannie Wilson, while Marc Silver's Crawford was also younger and physically different from the version played by Applegate.

 Episode list

+Ratings

+Note: The "Rating" is not the 18-49 demo but the total rating.